HrxshxYT/AirLock-Discord-Vc-Manager/README.md

 - **/help** aesthetic menu · **thank-you embed** when the bot is added to a server
 - empty temp channels auto-delete

-## ✧ a note on "keeping people out"

-This bot does **not** rapid-drag or "bounce" users between channels — that's targeted harassment, it violates Discord's ToS, and it gets bots (and hosts) banned.
-Instead:
-**lock** denies the `Connect` permission so unwanted people can't join, and **/block** gives one clean disconnect.
-Stronger control, zero ToS risk.

 ## ✧ setup